 Of interest to the TPS: Math Department Colloquium

-and mathematical physics have uncovered a few important
+systems and mathematical physics have uncovered a few important

 sources of integrable probabilistic models which have allowed

-then to access and describe universal phenomena of certain classes of disordered
+then to access and describe universal phenomena of certain

-class containing growth models, driven diffusive lattice gases and directed polymer
+models, driven diffusive lattice gases and directed polymer

 models and explain how representation theory (in the form

 How far is the random walker on a group?

-after n steps is of order root n.
-On the free group (the regular tree),
+point after n steps is of order root n.
+On the free group

-and 3/4 is known.
+between 1/2 and 3/4 is known.
 I will also present a construction,

-joint with Gidi Amir, that achieves every power between 3/4 and 1.
+joint with Gidi Amir, that achieves every power between

 Talagrand's Majorizing Measures theorem